msaul/csna_founders_survey_2020/index.md

 This GitHub repository contains code, scripts, and metadata associated with the survey of behavioral, physiological, and brain transcriptomic traits led by Michael C. Saul in early 2020.

-The preprint of the data presented in this GitHub is forthcoming.
+The preprint derived from the data and analysis presented in this GitHub is forthcoming.

 ## Behavioral and Physiological Data Analysis